MicrosoftDocs/dynamics365smb-docs-pr.en-ca/business-central/ui-extensions-microsoft-pay-payments.md

 ---
-title: Microsoft Pay Standard| Microsoft Docs
+title: Microsoft Pay Standard
-description: Provides information about the Microsoft Pay extension
+description: The Microsoft Pay extension adds a Microsoft Pay link to your sales documents so customers can easily pay using Microsoft Pay.
 services: project-madeira
 documentationcenter: ''
 author: SorenGP
-ms.service: dynamics365-business-central
-ms.topic: article
+ms.topic: conceptual
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
-ms.date: 04/01/2020
+ms.date: 04/01/2021
 ms.author: edupont
-ms.openlocfilehash: 82e5cc8ba4b9335b8282857b564f9dcb3050fca0
+ms.openlocfilehash: d5668db9d0a7fa9b461a19949643ca7a2cc01a31
-ms.sourcegitcommit: a80afd4e5075018716efad76d82a54e158f1392d
+ms.sourcegitcommit: ef80c461713fff1a75998766e7a4ed3a7c6121d0
 ms.translationtype: HT
 ms.contentlocale: en-CA
-ms.lasthandoff: 09/09/2020
+ms.lasthandoff: 02/15/2022
-ms.locfileid: "3784795"
+ms.locfileid: "8132533"
 ---
 # <a name="the-microsoft-pay-extension"></a>The Microsoft Pay Extension

 > [!IMPORTANT]
-> Effective February 8 2020, changes in the Microsoft Pay service will affect the Microsoft Pay extension in Microsoft [!INCLUDE[d365fin](includes/d365fin_long_md.md)].
-Due to the changes, after February 8, the **Pay now** payment links that the Microsoft Pay extension generates for invoices in [!INCLUDE[d365fin](includes/d365fin_md.md)] will not open Microsoft Pay.
+> Effective February 8 2020, changes in the Microsoft Pay service will affect the Microsoft Pay extension in Microsoft [!INCLUDE[prod_short](includes/prod_long.md)].
+Due to the changes, after February 8, the **Pay now** payment links that the Microsoft Pay extension generates for invoices in [!INCLUDE[prod_short](includes/prod_short.md)] will not open Microsoft Pay.
 Customers who are using the extension should change their Payment Services setup to start using the PayPal extension instead.<br /></br>
 >
-> From January 8, we will display a notification in [!INCLUDE[d365fin](includes/d365fin_md.md)].
+> From January 8, we will display a notification in [!INCLUDE[prod_short](includes/prod_short.md)].
 The notification will contain a link to the settings that you need to change and to more information.
-After February 8, the Microsoft Pay extension will no longer be available in [!INCLUDE[d365fin](includes/d365fin_md.md)].<br /></br>
+After February 8, the Microsoft Pay extension will no longer be available in [!INCLUDE[prod_short](includes/prod_short.md)].<br /></br>
 >
 > The changes impact the following versions of Business Central:
 > - Microsoft Dynamics 365 Business Central October 2018